Assessment, cheap spares, tough competition make repair market a challenging place. Here's how?

 | Street vendors and repair shops are concentrated around the central courtyard of Nehru Place, creating a dense, competitive marketplace ecosystem. |

-The first repairer we spoke to has a shop near the exit of the Nehru Enclave metro station.
+The first repairer we speak to has a shop near the exit of the Nehru Enclave metro station.
 The shop is small-hardly 6’ wide by 5’ deep.
 But there is a narrow but steep ladder disappearing into the mezzanine above.
 That is his workspace.
 He is referred to by others as an Ustad.
 He trained many boys in this trade of mobile repair.

 We enquire if he can give us another phone in exchange for this old one… He says he doesn't do that, but there is a ‘Cashify’ shop in the market.
 He asks us to check with them.

-The shop was middle- sized-with about 6’ wide and 10’/12’ deep-looking onto the main plaza of Nehru Place market.
+The shop was middle-sized with about 6’ wide and 10’/12’ deep-looking onto the main plaza of Nehru Place market.
 The replacement screen would be golden and not black as the original.
 We said let's do it.

 All done, we left for home with a gleaming golden screen, and the phone was looking new.